Coronavirus / Covid-19 Information

 Reporting all test results:

-You will need to tell the school the result of each test (whether positive and negative) by completing this Notification of Home Test Result Form and also report the result to NHS Test & Trace https://www.gov.uk/report-covid19-result as soon as the test is completed
+You will need to tell the school the result of each test (whether positive, negative or void) by completing this Notification of Home Test Result Form and also report the result to NHS Test & Trace https://www.gov.uk/report-covid19-result as soon as the test is completed.

 Tests are free of charge.
 Students will receive a pack of 3 tests in a box with a leaflet on how to take the test and report the results.

-Make sure you have enough time to do the test before going to school in the morning.
-Preferably this would be in the morning before leaving.
-However, we understand that for some people this may be challenging as you must wait 30 minutes before reading the result.
-Therefore, tests can be taken in the evening if needed.
+Make sure you have enough time to do the test before going to school.
+We understand that for some people this may be challenging as you must wait 30 minutes before reading the result.
+Therefore, tests can should be taken in the evening of the day prior to come to school (Sunday and Wednesday).

 Help and support is available, including instructions in different languages on how to test and report the results and a video showing you how to take the test Step-by-Step Guide to Self-testing.
 There is no need to keep used test equipment after the test result has been reported.
 You can put it in your normal bin (household waste).